 Factories and plants are full of fast-moving machinery, equipment, and vehicles, presenting potential dangers to frontline workers across the globe.
 While safety and compliance regulations are in place, accidents still happen regularly—oftentimes involving newer, less experienced workers.
-In fact, the International Labour Organization reports that around 313 million on-the-job accidents lead to extended absences from work each year, costing the global economy an estimated $3 trillion.
+In fact, the International Labour Organization reports that there were around 313 million on-the-job accidents.
+Those accidents lead to extended absences from work each year, costing the global economy an estimated $3 trillion.

 Manufacturers are responding with Industry 4.0 technologies like augmented reality and the industrial IoT—creating a labor force of smart, connected workers.
 These industry leaders are driving productivity and efficiency while increasing safety and compliance across the factory floor.
 Here are four ways AR and the IoT are making today’s factories safer.

 Schedule a meeting to learn how CBT’s Connected Worker solution could make your team safer and more productive!

 The pace of competition and the complexity of modern industrial products and manufacturing processes continue to increase—all of which makes training new and existing workers an enormous challenge.
 Traditional training instructions are not keeping pace with these challenges—if measured by their longer ramp-up times, slower machine fixes and maintenance procedures, and higher safety risks for inexperienced operators, technicians, and assemblers.